Edge (wrestler): Acting career

 On September 4, 2013, Copeland hosted a special episode of the Syfy series Ghost Mine.
 In December 2014, Copeland made a cameo appearance in the music video for the In-Flight Safety song "Destroy" as his Dwight Hendrickson character.
-In July 2015, Copeland was nominated for a Golden Maple Award for Best Actor in a TV series which was broadcast in the U.S. for his role in Haven as Dwight Hendrickson.
+In July 2015, Copeland was nominated for a Golden Maple Award for Best Actor in a TV series which was broadcast in the United States for his role in Haven as Dwight Hendrickson.
 On July 16, 2015, it was announced that Copeland would portray Atom-Smasher in the second season of The Flash.
 On February 21, 2016, Copeland and Christian began starring on The Edge and Christian Show That Totally Reeks of Awesomeness, a series on the WWE Network.
 On July 14, 2016, Copeland starred in the Canadian television series Private Eyes where he played Ben Fisk.
 On July 26, 2016, it was announced that Copeland would play Kjetill Flatnose on Season 5 and 6 of the Vikings in a recurring role.
 The series ended December 30, 2020.

-On October 13, 2022, it was announced that Copeland would play Ares in the Percy Jackson and the Olympians TV series adaptation of the original book series, streaming on Disney+.
+On October 13, 2022, it was announced that Copeland would play Ares in the Percy Jackson and the Olympians television series adaptation of the original book series, streaming on Disney+.

 Other media

 His autobiography, Adam Copeland on Edge, was released on November 2, 2004.
-Unlike most wrestlers who used "ghostwriters" to write their biographies, Copeland wrote the entire book himself, in longhand.
+Unlike most wrestlers who used ghostwriters to write their biographies, Copeland wrote the entire book himself, in longhand.
 Mick Foley, who also wrote his wrestling autobiography himself in longhand, wrote the foreword to his book.

 In March 2016, Copeland appeared on CBC's Canada Reads competition where he championed the book Minister Without Portfolio by the English-born Canadian writer and author Michael Winter.

 From March 2017 to September 2019, Copeland co-hosted the E&C's Pod of Awesomeness podcast with Christian.
 He has since left the podcast.

 On August 21, 2022, Edge was the subject of an episode of the documentary series Biography: WWE Legends.